iamdurga/Master-in-Data-Science-Study-Materials/First Semester/Statistical Computing with R/Assignments/ploynomial-blog.md

 Curve fitting or curve-linear regression are additional words for the same thing.
 It is used when a scatterplot shows a non-linear relationship.
-It’s most typically employed with time series data, but it can be applied to a variety of other situations.
+It is most typically employed with time series data, but it can be applied to a variety of other situations.

 ## Let’s use the Nepal Covid data and fit a polynomial models on Covid deaths using R